 She tipped her head and lifted a brow.
-“This mysterious man who just wrote the song with you and didn’t want any of the credit for it.”
+“Oh, right.
+From some mysterious man who just wrote the song with you and didn’t want any of the credit for it.”
 She snorted.
 “Please.”

 “Okay, you’re starting to get on my nerves, lady.”
 He pointed a finger at her.
 “No one tells me I’m a liar.”

 She turned and stormed over to where a tie-dyed messenger bag sat open.

 Good man, that Schmiddy.
 He’d have gone through it looking for weapons, drugs, and roofies.

 She pulled out a notebook and flipped to a page marked with a sticky note.
 “Here.”
 She held it out to him.

 He took it.
 Sure enough, the handwritten words looked close to what he’d sung tonight.
 “This only proves that you can’t even copy song lyrics correctly from the internet.”

 “No.” She moved in next to him, pointing to the top right corner.
 “See the date?
 That’s when I wrote this song.”

 He closed the notebook.
 “Cutie…Brooke, do you see how this doesn’t prove anything?”
 He put his hand on her shoulder.
 “Sit down with me a minute.
 Let’s talk this out.”
 Then he’d invite her to get naked with him, and they’d have a little fun together.

 She shook her head and stepped out of his reach.
 “You’re not taking me seriously.”